onbloc/gnoland-tutorials/docs/building-a-realm/realm-examples/realm.gno.md

 <figure><img src="../../../.gitbook/assets/gor_04_06_call_get_private.png" alt=""><figcaption></figcaption></figure>

-However, unlike the results in `gnodev`, we run into an issue when calling the `getPrivateVar()` function using the `gnokey maketx call` command in the production environment.
+However, unlike the results in `gno`, we run into an issue when calling the `getPrivateVar()` function using the `gnokey maketx call` command in the production environment.